survivejs/react-book/manuscript/05_implementing_notes.md

 Now when you click the button, you should see something at your browser console.

 T> Note that we're binding `addItem` context at constructor.
 It would be possible to do the same at `render`.
 Unfortunately that will hurt performance given it would `bind` each time `render` gets triggered.
 Therefore it makes most sense to deal with bindings at constructor level.
+This is the convention I'll be using in this book.
+It is possible we'll see a neater, [property initializer](https://facebook.github.io/react/blog/2015/01/27/react-v0.13.0-beta-1.html#es7-property-initializers) based solution in the future.

 ## Connecting `addItem` with Data Model